 Section 7.1 : Officers/Office Bearers.
-The Office-bearers of the Association shall be a President, a President Elect, two (2) Vice Presidents, one (1) Secretary, one (1) Assistant Secretary, and one (1) Treasurer, and such other Officers as the EC designates.
+The Office-bearers of the Association shall be a President, three (3) Vice Presidents, one (1) Secretary, one (1) Assistant Secretary, and one (1) Treasurer, and such other Officers as the EC designates.

 Section 7.2 : Election of Officers; Terms of Office.
 Officers shall be elected every two years, for a term of two years, starting January 1 of the following year.
 All office bearers will be members of EC.
-From the second biennial election year under these bylaws, there will be no election of President, but the President Elect will become the President for the following term and only President Elect, along with other officers will be elected.
-For all office bearer positions except President, a vacancy caused in between biennial election years shall be filled by EC, at a meeting or by action in writing pursuant to section 5.6 , for a term expiring at the next succeeding January 1 of the year of the biennial election year.
+For all office bearer positions, a vacancy caused in between biennial election years shall be filled by EC, at a meeting or by action in writing pursuant to section 5.6 , for a term expiring at the next succeeding January 1 of the year of the biennial election year.
 Each office bearer shall hold office until the expiration of his or her term and until his or her successor shall have been duly appointed or until he or she shall resign or be removed.
-All office bearers except President Elect shall be eligible for re-election.
+All office bearers except President shall be eligible for re-election.
 EC, from time to time, may impose filing fees for running in an election for office bearers.

 ARTICLE VIII: DUTIES OF OFFICERS